qingfengxia/Cfd/Readme.md

 + Alfred Bogears <http://www.csir.co.za/dr-alfred-bogaers>
 + Johan Heyns  <http://www.linkedin.com/in/johan-heyns-54b75511>

-Note: CSIR team has forked this repo into <https://github.com/jaheyns/Cfd>, focusing on usability for new users.
+Note: CSIR team has forked this repo into <https://github.com/jaheyns/Cfd>, focusing on usability for new users and OpenFOAM.

 Meanwhile, this repo still targets at preparing real-world case files from FreeCAD goemetry for advanced users, which also means user needs to tweak the case files in production environment.

 Features from CSIR fork will be picked up regularly in the future.
-Before the release of FreeCAD 0.18, the author will focus on implementing infrastructure for CFDworkbench , PR to FemWorkbench of FreeCAD directly.
+Before the release of FreeCAD 0.18, the author will focus on implementing infrastructure for CFDworkbench (FoamCaseBuilder), commit to FemWorkbench of FreeCAD directly.

+changelog and roadmap at [Roadmap.md](./Roadmap.md)

 ## LGPL license as FreeCAD